Lee Adama

 Leland Joseph "Lee" Adama (callsign "Apollo") is a fictional character in the television series Battlestar Galactica.
 He is portrayed by actor Jamie Bamber, and is one of the main characters in the series.
-His first appearance was in Battlestar Galactica miniseries.
+His first appearance was in the 2003 Battlestar Galactica miniseries.

 Character biography

 Early life

 Lee Adama was born to William Adama, a veteran of the First Cylon War, and his wife, Carolanne Adama.

-He also had a younger brother, Zak Adama.
-Their father strongly encouraged both boys to enter the Colonial Fleet and become Viper pilots.
-Unfortunately, Zak was not a natural pilot like his brother and father, and was killed in an accident after being awarded flight status against the better judgment of his flight instructor and fiancée, then-Lieutenant Kara "Starbuck" Thrace.
-Zak's death drove a wedge between Lee Adama and his father which would only be healed over two years later, after the Destruction of the Twelve Colonies.
+Lee had a younger brother, Zak Adama.
+Their father strongly encouraged both boys to join the Colonial Fleet and become Viper pilots.
+Zak died in an accident after being granted flight status, against the better judgment of his flight instructor and fiancée, then-Lieutenant Kara "Starbuck" Thrace.
+Zak's death created a rift between Lee Adama and his father, which would only be healed two years later after the Destruction of the Twelve Colonies.